Schnider11/victoria-bus-predictions/README.md

 # Getting Files from Server
 Use `wget --no-parent -r https://turingmachine.org/~dmg/temp/buses/20240514/` to get all the files in the `20240514` directory for example.

+# Data Documentation
+- The metadata folders are timed according to GMT not local!!
+So dates are not exactly correct

+# Sorting CSV Files
+- Using the `sort` Linux command, a CSV file can be sorted according to certain criteria.
+For example, to sort a CSV file with commas as separators according to the first column then the second one and write to `output.csv`, the following command can be used
+`sort -t ',' -k 1,1 -k 2,2 -u -n input.csv -o output.csv`

 # Grading
 - 30% evaluation of the routes - a report on the goodness of the routes